renanlf/polycop/README.md

-# Java-CoP
+# PolyCoP

 Welcome!
-This repo contains the Java-CoP: a connection method prover framework to abstract the proof-related algorithm for the user.
-It helps to focus only on literal representation, unification, and blocking strategies.
+This repo contains PolyCoP, a connection method prover framework that abstracts the proof-related algorithm for the user.
+It helps the developer focus only on literal representation, unification, and blocking strategies.

 ## Motivation